mehulagg/gitlab/doc/development/real_time.md

 of the feature flag will ensure that impact can be observed on the [WebSocket dashboard](https://dashboards.gitlab.net/d/websockets-main/websockets-overview?orgId=1)

-### Backwards compatibility
+## Backwards compatibility

 For the period of the feature flag roll-out and indefinitely thereafter, real-time features will need to be backwards compatible, or at least degrade gracefully.
 Not all customers will have Action Cable enabled and further work needs to be done before Action Cable can be enabled by default.

-### Enabling Real-Time by default
+## Enabling Real-Time by default

-Simply mounting the Action Cable library adds minimal memory footprint.
+Mounting the Action Cable library adds minimal memory footprint.
 However, serving WebSocket requests introduces additional memory requirements.
 For this reason, enabling Action Cable by default will require additional work; perhaps to reduce overall memory usage, including a known issue with Workhorse, but at least to revise Reference Architectures.

-### Real-time infrastructure
+## Real-time infrastructure on GitLab.com